seangordon/graf-report/README.md

 # graf-report
-Python App to generate simple e-mail reports from Grafana dashboards.
+     v1.1 - Added Static Panel Renderer URL Path segment as a parameter (-Z) In the latest version of Grafana renderer a unique element is added to the URL for each dashboard and this must be inserted into the renderer request URL Python App to generate simple e-mail reports from Grafana dashboards.

 Enables dashboards to be sent as e-mail with embedded images.